Best Things To Do In Cardiff - The Student Guide

-The near 75,000-seater stadium is home to the Wales rugby team, a carnival atmosphere on matchday during the 6 Nations or Autumn tests against the big southern hemisphere sides is a sight to behold.
+The nearly 75,000-seater stadium is home to the Wales rugby team, a carnival atmosphere on matchday during the 6 Nations or Autumn tests against the big southern hemisphere sides is a sight to behold.

 It also held the English FA Cup and League Cup finals in football at the start of the millennium and was a firm favourite with football fans too.
-The closed roof gives it a belter atmosphere.
+The closed roof gives it a better atmosphere.

 There’s more than just the Principality Stadium though, with the small Cardiff Arms Park tucked under one side of its big brother, playing host to the Cardiff Blues.

-Football has become the big draw over the last 10 years or so though, with Wales reaching successive knockout stages of European Championships after 60 years in the international wilderness, with the help of world stars Gareth Bale and Aaron Ramsey.
+Football has become the big draw over the last 10 years or so though, with Wales reaching successive knockout stages of the European Championships after 60 years in the international wilderness, with the help of world stars Gareth Bale and Aaron Ramsey.